brazzy/floating-point-gui.de/README.txt

 The site is built using the nanoc static site generator: https://nanoc.ws/ (Requires the kramdown and adsf gems)

+Please note: the contents of the `output` folder are generated and only included in the repository to support my half-assed automated deployment process.
+I will not accept pull requests that edit these files.

-and published under the Creative Commons Attribution License (BY): http://creativecommons.org/licenses/by/3.0/
+The site is published under the Creative Commons Attribution License (BY): http://creativecommons.org/licenses/by/3.0/